isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-for-your-homepage.md

 ---
 layout: leftnav-page-content
-title: Changing Text, URL, Logo or Image for your Homepage
+title: Changing text, url, logo or image for your homepage
 permalink: /changing-text-url-logo-image-for-your-homepage/
-breadcrumb: Changing Text, URL, Logo or Image for your Homepage
+breadcrumb: Changing text, url, logo or image for your homepage
 collection_name: resources
 ---